 5. You can admire the largest glacier in the Eastern Alps

-A visit to the glaciers nearby Pontresina is another good reason to visit this area.
+A visit to the glaciers near Pontresina is another good reason to visit this area.
 There is no way to predict when these glaciers will be completely gone since they are receding.
 The Morteratsch Glacier is a once-in-a-lifetime experience that you should not miss.
-By volume, it is the largest glacier in the eastern alps.
+By volume, it is the largest glacier in the Eastern Alps.

 Morteratsch Glacier is the largest glacier by volume in the Eastern Alps and the largest by area in the Bernina Range.
 The glacier is 5.85 kilometers long now, but unfortunately, it’s receding.

 Together, the Morteratsch Glacier and the Pers Glacier cover about 16 square km2.
 During the Little Ice Age of the mid-19th century, the glacier reached its largest size.
 Since then, it has retreated by about three kilometers, averaging about 40 meters a year.
 Currently, the glacier is about 5.85 kilometers long.

 The Morteratsch Glacier Trail near Pontresina, Switzerland is one of the most popular hiking routes in Switzerland.
 The trail is easy to walk, 3 km each way.
 You walk along a wide gravel path right to the ice tongue of the glacier.
 Families will love this easy glacier walk.

 Along the Morteratsch Glacier Trail, there are signs that tell you where the glacier was at different times.
 Sixteen posts show the Morteratsch Glacier’s length in the 19th and 20th centuries.
 There’s also some glacier trivia you might find interesting.